michelefenu/nur/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 While the license does not require it, I would genuinely appreciate hearing from you if you create derivative works or customizations based on this theme.
-Please feel free to reach out and share your projects!